gustwindjs/gustwind/documentation/node-compatibility-plan.md

 1. Make the render/build core Node-compatible.
 2. Add a Node load adapter.
 3. Add a Node build entrypoint.
-4. Reduce the full site's remaining remote-import surface enough for dependable real-project Node builds.
+4. Replace the Deno dev shell with a Vite-based Node dev server.
-5. Replace the Deno dev shell with a Vite-based Node dev server.
+5. Clean up or remove the remaining optional remote-import paths as follow-up debt.

 ## Recommendation

 Do not start with "full Node compatibility".

 Start by making static builds and rendering work under Node.
-That baseline now exists.
-The next useful step is not preserving the Deno build shell, and it is not premature dev-server work either.
-It is reducing the real project's remaining remote-import surface so the Node build path can build the repository itself more directly and with fewer network assumptions.
-After that, use Vite as the dev shell and let the old Deno-specific watcher/websocket path go away.
+That baseline now exists, and the actual repository now builds successfully through the Node CLI.
+The next useful step is no longer build viability.
+It is replacing the Deno dev shell with a Vite-based Node dev server, while continuing to prune optional Deno-era remote imports as opportunistic cleanup.